Statewide Leaders Conference

 Dates

-Check-in will open at 2:00 PM on June 14, followed by a 3:00 PM session for CEOs, and the 6:00 PM Opening Reception Meet & Greet.
-Days 2 & 3 will be filled with engaging plenary and break-out sessions and plenty of informal networking opportunities.
-Register your teams today!
+Check-in will open at 2:00 PM on June 20, followed by a 3:00 PM session for CEOs, and the 6:00 PM Opening Reception Meet & Greet.
+Days 2 & 3 are filled with engaging plenary and break-out sessions and plenty of informal networking opportunities.
+Register your teams today for the Early Bird rate!
 (Note: All times are ET.)

-Check out the At-A-Glance Agenda and Break-Out Session Descriptions for more details!
+Check out the At-A-Glance Agenda and Session Descriptions for more details!

 DoubleTree by Hilton Hotel Orlando Airport | 5555 Hazeltine National Drive | Orlando

-Overnight rooms are available at $147/night.
-CLICK HERE to make your reservation via our UWOF Conference-specific link or call 407.856.0100 and ask for the “United Way of Florida” group rate.
+Overnight rooms: Group rate is $147/night.
+CLICK to make your reservation via our UWOF Conference-specific link or call 407.856.0100 and ask for the “United Way of Florida” group rate.

-Participants should pay all expenses as they arise.
-After the event concludes, participants must submit the digital reimbursement form by July 16, 2022.
+Participants should pay all expenses as they arise and submit for reimbursement from UWW after the event.
 Attendees should obtain internal approval to use flexible credits.
 CLICK to access account balance or view the flex credit policy.
-Click the "Flex Credit Reimbursement" tab above for the digital reimbursement link and all the details.
+Click the "Flex Credit Reimbursement" tab above for the digital reimbursement link and more details.

 Register Now

-A big THANK YOU to the Conference Planning Subcommittee Chairs and their teams for crafting an informative, motivating and thought-provoking learning opportunity that includes:
+A big THANK YOU to the Conference Planning Subcommittee Chairs and their teams for crafting an informative, motivating and thought-provoking learning opportunity.

 Check out the At-A-Glance Agenda and Break-Out Session Descriptions for all the details!

 The Conference has been approved by UWW for flexible credit use.
-Each attendee can use flex credits for up to $250 for registration, up to $500 for travel expenses, and up to $600 ($200 per day x 3 days) for per diem.
-Participants should pay all expenses as they arise.
-After the event concludes, participants must submit the request form below to receive reimbursement.
+Each attendee may receive flexible credits reimbursement from their flexible credit balance for up to $295.00 for registration, up to $500 for travel expenses, and up to $200.00 for per diem (food/lodging)

 TRAINING CONTENT AND DAILY SCHEDULE